otalk/RTCPeerConnection/README.md

     }
 );

-// when you get an offer, you can answer
+// when you recieve an offer, you can answer
 // with various options
 connection.on('offer', function (offer) {
     // you can just call answer